zhengpengxie/zhengpengxie.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
+Nice to meet you!
 I'm a student who is interested in deep reinforcement learning (DRL).
 My recent research focuses on designing theoretically sound policy gradient algorithms and improving their generalization performance.

 I am looking for highly motivated assistant professors.
 If you are working at a university ranked in the top 50 of the QS Rankings and have a reasonable background in RL, feel free to contact me through [zhengpengxie@hkust-gz.edu.cn](mailto:zhengpengxie@hkust-gz.edu.cn)!